Louisiana school board president on teacher arrest: Everyone wants to side with the 'poor little woman'

 In the video, Hargrave makes the case that children learn in the classroom, and it is the teachers who are on the front line.
 She is soon led out of the meeting by a marshal, and the video cuts to show Hargrave on a hallway floor, screaming as the marshal handcuffs her hands behind her back.

-Fontana, who did not immediately respond to Fox News’ requests for comment Tuesday and Wednesday, said he stood by the officer “100 percent,” telling the Advertiser that the officer acted appropriately.
+Fontana did not immediately respond to Fox News’ requests for comment Tuesday and Wednesday.
+He told the Advertiser that he stands by the officer "100 percent."

 “His job is to make sure we have an orderly meeting,” Fontana said.
 “He knows what the law is.
 He knows what our policy is. … The officer did exactly what he is supposed to do.”